Inventua/nucleus-core/Documentation/Setup and Configuration/Api-Keys.md

 | Enabled                          | Specifies whether the Api Key is enabled.  |

 ### Making a request using an Api Key
 Applications which make Http requests to Nucleus must specify an Authorization header, with a "scheme" of `Nucleus-HMAC256` and a value which is generated using values from the request and the shared secret.
-The `Nucleus.Extensions.HttpRequestExtensions` contains a `.Sign` method which will add the header to a Http Request object.
-Applications which do not want to reference the `Nucleus.Extensions` assembly can copy the [source code](https://github.com/Inventua/nucleus-core/blob/main/Nucleus.Extensions/HttpRequestExtensions.cs) into their project.
+The [Nucleus.Extensions.HttpRequestExtensions](/api-documentation/Nucleus.Extensions.xml/Nucleus.Extensions.HttpRequestExtensions/) class contains a `.Sign` method which will add the header to a Http Request object.
+Applications which do not want to reference the
+Nucleus.Extensions assembly can copy the [source code](https://github.com/Inventua/nucleus-core/blob/main/Nucleus.Extensions/HttpRequestExtensions.cs) into their project.